pruno/mongo-vc/README.md

 What you must to declare in your class:

-1 - The name you want to assign it on the database
+1 - The name you want to assign to the collection on the database

     /**
      * @var string